Maximality of Laplacian Algebras, with Applications to Invariant Theory: Introduction

 Inspired by the latter form of the definition, we introduce a sub-algebra $A^{(k)}\subset \R[V^k]$, which we call the algebra of \emph{generalized polarizations}, associated to any Laplacian algebra $A\subset\R[V]$.
 It is defined as the smallest Laplacian algebra containing $A$ (seen as polynomials depending only on the first variable $v_1$) and the inner products $(v_1, \ldots, v_k)\mapsto \langle v_i, v_j \rangle$ for all $i,j$.
 When $A=\R[V]^G$ for a compact $G$, the algebra $A^{(k)}$ contains all classical polarizations, and is contained in $\R[V^k]^G$.

-For most $G$-representations $V$, classical polarizations \emph{do not} generate \todo{typo} $\R[V^k]^G$.
+For most $G$-representations $V$, classical polarizations \emph{do not} generate $\R[V^k]^G$.
 It is conjectured, for example, that for $G$ finite, $\R[V^2]^G$ can only be generated by classical polarizations if $G$ is generated by reflections, see \cite{Schwarz07} and Remark \ref{R:polproperty} below for a more complete discussion.
-In contrast, one has: \begin{maintheorem} Let $V$ be a real orthogonal representation of the finite group $G$, and $k\geq 2$.
-Then the algebra of invariants of the $G$-representation $V^k$ is generated by generalized polarizations. \end{maintheorem}
+In contrast, one has: \begin{maincor} \todo{a corollary instead of theorem} Let $V$ be a real orthogonal representation of the finite group $G$, and $k\geq 2$.
+Then the algebra of invariants of the $G$-representation $V^k$ is generated by generalized polarizations. \end{maincor}